katiechickering/katie-chickering-portfolio/README.md

 ## ℹ️ Overview

 This portfolio website showcases my work as a front-end developer through a clean, modern interface built with Typescript, React, and Next.js.
 The site was designed in Figma in collaboration with a UI/UX designer and built with TailwindCSS for consistent, professional styling.
-The project demonstrates proficiency in modern React patterns, component composition, and creating polished user experiences.
+Rather than simply scaling layouts, the site delivers intentionally crafted mobile and desktop experiences tailored to each platform.
+The result demonstrates proficiency in modern React patterns, component composition, and creating polished user experiences.

 ## 🚀 Deployment